Navarrete Llopis Lecture

 Navarrete Llopis will present “This is Not Your Door: Spaces of Exclusion in New York — The Lottery, the Membership and the Application” at 5:30 p.m.
 Wednesday, March 28, in Kocimski Auditorium, room 101 College of Design.

 Navarrete Llopis will explore the mechanisms of inclusion and exclusion at three different scales in New York City: the domestic spaces of mixed-income developments resulting from inclusionary housing programs; the leisure interiors of social clubs offering privacy, security and comfort; and the educational settings of colleges and universities responding to contemporary discussions on fair admission, minorities and diversity.

-This is not your door maps the connection between the transformation of the urban landscape, the admission to these interior environments and the design of new communities, articulated through the legal documents of the lottery (in the case of the affordable domestic interiors), the membership and the application (as in the case of social clubs and universities, respectively.)
-These regulations and documents granting access shape the daily life spaces of New York, designing economic, class, gender, age and race differences.
+In her lecture, Navarrete Llopis will map the connection between the transformation of the urban landscape, the admission to these interior environments and the design of new communities, articulated through the legal documents of the lottery (in the case of the affordable domestic interiors), the membership (social clubs) and the application (universities).

 “These regulations and documents granting access shape the daily life spaces of New York, designing economic, class, gender, age and race differences,” she said.
 “The aim is not only to unveil the relationship between the legal frames and the places we inhabit but also to envision alternative models of inclusion and accessibility.”

 About the speaker